Extreme heat affects men’s fertility and birth outcomes: NUS study

 “We found that at certain periods of the sperm life cycle, heat had a little bit more adverse impact (on it) than others,” she added.

-The fertility study also scanned the birth records of more than 31,000 women, showing that pregnant women tend to take more protective measures, such as ramping up air conditioning.
+The fertility study also scanned the birth records of more than 31,000 women, showing that pregnant women tend to take more protective measures, such as ramping up air-conditioning.

 Avoiding extreme heat during the third trimester of pregnancy was, therefore, associated with a lower risk of premature births.